meklis/wildcore-agent-docs/wca-tools/README.md

-# WCA-TOOL - Utility for working with wildcore DMS.
+# WCA-TOOL - Utility for working with wildcore DMS

 ### Install wca-tool
 1. Run this command to download the current release of wca tool: